Alice-Meng/GitLearn/readme.txt

 Unstaged changes after reset.

-Creating a new branch is quick!
+Creating a new branch is quick and simple!